Alan R. Shark is the Executive Director and CEO of Public Technology Institute (PTI).

 Before coming to PTI, he was president and CEO of the American Mobile Telecommunications Association.
 At the Water Environment Federation, he was the associate executive director for marketing and communications, and publisher.

 Dr. Shark was elected a Fellow of the National Academy of Public Administration, as well as a Fellow of the American Society of Association Executives and a Fellow of the Radio Club of America.
-He received a doctorate in public administration from the University of Southern California and the MPA degree from Baruch College, New York City.
+He received a doctorate in public administration from the University of Southern California and the MPA degree from Baruch College, New York City, and a AAS degree from Staten Island Community College.